Norman Parkinson

 Norman Parkinson CBE (21 April 1913 – 15 February 1990) was an English portrait and fashion photographer.
 His work revolutionised British fashion photography, as he moved his subjects out of the studio and used outdoor settings.
 While serving as a Royal Air Force photographer in World War II, he started with Vogue magazine, discovering several famous models.
-He became an official royal photographer in 1969, taking photographs for Princess Anne's 19th birthday and the Investiture portrait of King Charles III as Prince of Wales.
+He became an official royal photographer in 1969, taking photographs for Princess Anne's 19th birthday and the Investiture portrait of Charles III as Prince of Wales.
 Many other royal portraits included official portraits of Queen Elizabeth The Queen Mother for her 75th birthday.
 He was known for using elements of humour in his photographs.
 Parkinson received many honours during his life including the Royal Photographic Society's Progress Medal, the Lifetime Achievement Award of the American Society of Magazine Photographers, a Google Doodle, and a British postage stamp.

 Biography

 Parkinson (birth name Ronald William Parkinson Smith) was born in London, and educated at Westminster School.
 He began his career in 1931 as an apprentice to the court photographers, Speaight and Sons Ltd. In 1934, he opened his own studio together with Norman Kibblewhite, at 1 Dover Street off London's Piccadilly.
 From 1935 to 1940 he worked for Harper's Bazaar and Bystander magazines.
 In 1941 after leaving Harper's Bazaar he started a long collaboration with Vogue, at first working only occasionally covering the home front, combining that with farming at first in Worcestershire.
 Some biographies record that during the Second World War he also served as a reconnaissance photographer over France for the Royal Air Force.
 From 1941 to 1960 he was employed as a portrait and fashion photographer for Vogue.
 From 1960 to 1964 he was an Associate Contributing Editor of Queen magazine.
 In 1963 he moved to Tobago, although he frequently returned to London, and from 1964 until his death he worked as a freelance photographer.
 He was made a Commander of the Order of the British Empire in the 1981 New Year Honours.
 He was the subject of This Is Your Life in 1978 when he was surprised by Eamonn Andrews at Hamiltons Gallery in London's Mayfair.

-Parkinson died while shooting on location for Town and Country Magazine in Singapore.
+In 1990, Parkinson collapsed with a brain hemorrhage while on a shooting assignment in Sabah, Malaysia for Town and Country Magazine.
+Accompanied by his friend Mohamed Al-Fayed, he was then flown to Singapore for further treatment, but died there later on.